 Existing Work with an Expired Green Card

 When your green card expires, your status as a U.S. permanent resident does not expire.
 If you are employed at the time your green card expires, there’s no reason for you to inform your employer.
 What’s more, there’s no reason that your employer should ask you for an updated green card.
-Therefore, if you’ve been continuously employed with the same organization since completing your original I-9, your employer should not request a new green card and should allow you to work with an expired green card.
+Therefore, if you’ve been continuously employed with the same organization since completing your original I-9, your employer should not re-verify a green card even if it is known to have expired.

 Of course, nobody has complete job security.
 It’s always a possibility that you’ll be looking for a new job in the near future.
-You might even get an unexpected job offer.
+You might even get an unexpected job offer that pays more money.
 Without valid proof of your permanent resident status, it’s unlikely that you’ll be able to accept new employment.

 How can resolve this quickly?

 To renew (or replace) a green card, permanent residents must file Form I-90, Application to Replace Permanent Resident Card.
-However, it may take approximately six months to get the new card.
-There may be a solution to help you work with an expired green card.
+However, it will likely take more than 8 months to get the new card.
+There is a solution to help you work with an expired green card.

-If you cannot wait for the biometrics appointment or perhaps you’ve lost your card altogether.
-In this case you may be able to obtain an “I-551” stamp in your passport.
+Individuals with a lost green card or card that’s been expired for more than on year may be able to obtain an “I-551” stamp in their passport.
 You must have a valid, unexpired passport from your home country.
 Schedule an appointment at your local USCIS office.
-Take your passport and the I-797C, Notice of Action, that you received by mail approximately 1-2 weeks after filing Form I-90.
+Take your passport and the I-797C, Notice of Action, that you received by mail after filing Form I-90.
 The USCIS officer should be able to provide an I-551 stamp inside your passport.
-This stamp serves as valid proof of your permanent residence and can be used to accept new work, even with the expired green card.
-Download a detailed description of the I-551 process.
+This stamp serves as valid proof of your permanent residence.
+You may use it to accept a new job even with the expired green card.
+See how to get the I-551 stamp.